Partnership and Limited Partnership

 - A withholding agent is required to withhold from all payments or distributions of California source income made to a nonresident payee unless the withholding agent receives authorization from us for a waiver or a reduced withholding amount.
 Withholding is optional, at the discretion of the withholding agent, on the first $1500 in payments made during the calendar year.
 Get the Small Business Withholding Tool (or PDF version)

-- If a partnership is required to withhold and remit backup withholding to the Internal Revenue Service, the partnership is also required to withhold and remit to Franchise Tax Board, except for instances that are specifically excluded for California purposes.
-For more information about withholding, see FTB 1017, Resident and Nonresident Withholding Guidelines.
+- If a partnership is required to withhold and remit backup withholding to the Internal Revenue Service, the partnership is also required to withhold and remit to the Franchise Tax Board, except instances that are specifically excluded for California purposes.
+For more information about withholding, refer to FTB 1017, Resident and Nonresident Withholding Guidelines.

 - Withholding on partnership distributions.

 - Withholding requirements for sale of California real estate.

 Don't include social security numbers or other personal/confidential information.